-- One double-output dc power supply (±15 V, 1-A output minimum) - Two dc current meters with resolution to 1 mA and capable of the maximum current from the dc power supply.
+- One double-output dc power supply (±15 V, 1-A output minimum) - One single-output dc power supply (+5V, 100-mA output minimum) referred to in this document as a shutdown supply - Two dc current meters with resolution to 1 mA and capable of the maximum current from the dc power supply.
 If available, set the current limit on the dc power supply to 100 mA.